Josh-Bowen/Pomodoro-X-Friendo/software_Development_Plan.md

     * goes down when the user doesnt start the break timer after the work timer(requires prompt)
     * goes up when user break timer and work timer runs.
-    *If the meter is full, a happy emoji will be displayed *If the meter is half-way
+    *If the meter is full, a happy emoji will be displayed *If the meter is half-way a neutral expression emoji will display *when the meter is low, a sad emoji will display
+    * User can check how their "pet" is at any time.

 <br>